Uruk period: Society and administration

 Sumerian dignitary, Uruk, circa 3300-3000 BCE.
 National Museum of Iraq.

 The 4th millennium BC saw a new stage in the political development of Near Eastern society after the Neolithic: political power grew stronger, more organized, more centralized, and more visible in the use of space and in art, culminating in the development of a true state by the end of the period.
 This development came with other major changes: the appearance of the first cities and of administrative systems capable of organizing diverse activities.
 The causes and means by which these developments occurred and their relationship to one another are the subject of extensive debate.

 State formation

 The Uruk period provides the earliest signs of the existence of states in the Near East, a process of "state formation," at least during the Late Uruk.
-This phenomenon is observed in Lower Mesopotamia, especially at Uruk, but can also be seen in Susiana and Northern Mesopotamia.
+This phenomenon is observed in Lower Mesopotamia, especially at Uruk, but can also be identified in Susiana and northern Mesopotamia.